djicecream12/AstroSimulations/Space_Debris_Cleanup_Sim/README.md

 # 🛰️ Space Debris Cleanup Simulation

-This project simulates an autonomous satellite that detects and removes space debris.
-It models detection range, classification, and pursuit behavior.
+This project simulates three autonomous satellites for each orbit (LEO, MEO, GEO) that tracks and removes space debris.
+The satellite will trail the debris and clear it, modelling detection range, classification, and pursuit behavior.

 ---